-Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on our formulary (a formulary exception), or get a non-preferred drug at a lower cost-sharing level (a tiering exception).
-You may also request an exception if our plan requires you to try another drug before receiving the drug you are requesting, or if our plan limits the quantity or dosage of the drug you are requesting (a formulary exception).
+Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on our formulary (a formulary exception), or get a non-preferred drug at preferred lower costsharing level (a tiering exception).
+You may also request an exception if our plan requires you to try another drug before receiving the drug you are requesting, or if the plan limits the quantity or dosage of the drug you are requesting (a formulary exception).